William Waldorf Astor: Philanthropy and peerage

 Astor became a British subject in 1899.
 He continued his philanthropic activities, like his father.
-Among the charities he supported were The Hospital for Sick Children, Great Ormond Street (to which he gave $250,000 in 1903); University College, London (including a gift of £20,000 in 1902 for professorships); the Cancer Research Fund; Oxford University; Cambridge University; the National Society for the Prevention of Cruelty to Children; the British Red Cross Society; Gordon Memorial College, Khartoum; the Soldiers and Sailors Families Association; and the Women's Memorial to Queen Victoria.
+Among the charities he supported were the Hospital for Sick Children, Great Ormond Street (to which he gave $250,000 in 1903); University College London (including a gift of £20,000 in 1902 for professorships); the Cancer Research Fund; Oxford University; Cambridge University; the National Society for the Prevention of Cruelty to Children; the British Red Cross Society; Gordon Memorial College, Khartoum; the Soldiers and Sailors Families Association; and the Women's Memorial to Queen Victoria.
 His gifts to war charities included $125,000 to the Prince of Wales's National Relief Fund; a similar amount to Princess Louise's Officers' Families Fund; $200,000 to the British Red Cross; $25,000 to Queen Mary's Employment Committee; and a similar sum to the Lord Mayor's National Bands Fund.
 He gave $5,000 to King Edward's Hospital Fund annually starting with its founding in 1897.

-In recognition of his work for charity, on January 1, 1916, he was offered and accepted a peerage of the United Kingdom under the title of Baron Astor of Hever Castle in the County of Kent.
-On June 3, 1917, he was elevated to the rank of Viscount as The Viscount Astor.
+In recognition of his work for charity, on 1 January 1916, he was offered and accepted a peerage of the United Kingdom under the title of Baron Astor.
+On 3 June 1917, he was elevated to the rank of viscount as the Viscount Astor.
 The elevation was controversial, as some felt that a rich American had bought his way into the English aristocracy.

 Death

-On October 18, 1919, he unexpectedly died of heart failure in the lavatory of his seaside house at Brighton in Sussex.
+On 18 October 1919, he unexpectedly died of heart failure in the lavatory of his seaside house at Brighton in Sussex.
 His ashes were buried under the marble floor of the Astor family chapel (also called the Octagon Temple) at Cliveden.